Stable v3.13.0

 Stale Scope Warnings

-The sealed_at_sha field enables stale scope warnings.
+The sealed_at_sha field enables a feature called stale scope warnings.
 When checking commits against provenance records:

 1. If a commit touches files in a record's affected_scope